open/close all folders

 - Confirmed — he's rapping against Skrillex.

-- This seems to have some support in that Peter said that they didn't want to go with the direction of having a fight between Peter Griffin and Homer Simpson - though he did acknowledge that it was a highly-requested battle.
+- Jossed.
+The Mario Bros. made it in.
+Goku made it in too, as did the the TMNT.
+Peter said that they didn't want to go with the direction of having a fight between Peter Griffin and Homer Simpson but he acknowledged that it was a highly-requested battle.

 - This is supported by the fact that Rasputin and Lenin, both portrayed by Peter, had some very unkind things to say about Stalin.
 It could be viewed as a form of catharsis.